emmercm/www/src/blog/retrospective-techniques.md

 ## Sailboat

-Imagine a picture of a sailboat with _wind_ at its back headed toward an _island_, but it has dropped _anchor_ and there are _rocks_ dangerously close to your path.
+Imagine a picture of a sailboat with _wind_ in its sails headed toward an _island_, but it has dropped _anchor_ and there are _rocks_ dangerously close to your path.
 Your team is in the boat trying to make it safely ashore, and these are the four forces on you:

 - 🏝 **Island**: the teams goals, these should already be well-defined.
 - 💨 **Wind**: forces that are helping the team towards its goals.